 Before we get into the nitty-gritty, it is important to explain what foods are good sources of carbohydrates.
 Generally speaking, all fruits, vegetables, grains, and legumes are carbohydrate-rich foods.
 There are exceptions, of course, but this holds true most of the time.
 Below are some examples for each:

 Fruits: apples, berries, bananas, etc.; fruit juices too!

 Non-starchy: peppers, broccoli, etc.

 These foods have the added benefit of being health-promoting, too, which is something we will cover in more detail in a future post.
 Refined carbohydrates, such as sports drinks (e.g., Lucozade Sport), fizzy drinks (e.g., Coke), and sweets (e.g., jelly beans) are also high-carbohydrate foods, although less health-promoting options.
 For the purposes of sports performance solely, all types can contribute to optimal carbohydrate intakes.

 Recommended daily carbohydrate intakes for athletes

-Evidence-based recommendations vary depending on the level of activity each sport involves (2).
-The bullet points below give the carbohydrate recommendations for different levels of activity, given in grams per kg of body weight per day (g/kg/d):
+Evidence-based recommendations vary depending on the level of activity each sport (2).
+The bullet points below give the carbohydrate recommendations for different levels of activity, given in grams per kilogram of body weight per day (g/kg/d):

 Light activity (low-intensity/skill-based activity): 3–5 g/kg/d